-Different types of Transformer are involving for transmitting and distributing of power from generation station to consumer end.
+Different types of Transformer are involving in transmitting and distributing power from the generation station to the consumer end.
 It is an energy conversion equipment that works under faradays electromagnetic principle.
 They are magnetically coupled and electrically isolated.

-For easy understanding the different type of transformer, we use some notations such as,
+For easy understanding of the different type of transformer, we use some notations such as,

 Different Types of Transformer: